-It fulfills this purpose by maintaining the Farm Credit Insurance Fund, a reserve that represents the equity of FCSIC.
-The balance in the Insurance Fund at June 30, 2020, reflects the secure base amount.
-For more information about FCSIC, go to www.fcsic.gov.
-Also see FCSIC's 2019 annual report.
+It fulfills this purpose by maintaining the Farm Credit Insurance Fund, a reserve that represents the corporation's equity.
+FCSIC reports the balance of the Insurance Fund in its quarterly financial statements, which are posted on its website at www. fcsic.gov.